Something for nothing

 You are unlikely to make much out of this (and if you appear to then there's probably a catch) but the odd few percent here and there always helps.

 0% interest rate loans

-Get money on an interst free loan and invest that money - or better pay of other debts (e.g. mortgage).
+Get money on an interest free loan and deposit that money - or better pay of other debts (e.g. mortgage).

 The lender will hope that you will extend the loan beyond the interest free period and transfer automatically to a high interest rate.